Omitul/Location-Tracker/README.md

-🔰 Location Tracker for University Transportation System
+🔰 Location Tracker for University Transportation System.

 • An IOT based project for tracking the bus with hardware and software.

 • Hardware: NodeMcu/Esp8266 version 3, Neo6m gps module version 2, wires.